-NSAIDs, including diclofenac, a component of diclofenac sodium and misoprostol can cause serious skin adverse reactions such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs, including diclofenac, a component of diclofenac sodium and misoprostol delayed-release tablets, can cause serious skin adverse reactions such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 These serious events may occur without warning.
-Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of diclofenac sodium and misoprostol at the first appearance of skin rash or any other sign of hypersensitivity.
-Diclofenac sodium and misoprostol is contraindicated in patients with previous serious skin reactions to NSAIDs [see Contraindications (4)].
+Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of diclofenac sodium and misoprostol delayed-release tablets at the first appearance of skin rash or any other sign of hypersensitivity.
+Diclofenac sodium and misoprostol delayed-release tablets at the series tablets are contraindicated in patients with previous serious skin reactions to NSAIDs [see Contraindications (4)].